pivoteur/biz/meetings/2025/05/27/agreement.md

 and we meet regularly and compare current measures to those of the inception of this work-effort.

-# Discussion (The /explanations/ of the terms of agreement)
+# Discussion

 ## Purpose

 UNDEAD can be revitalized.
 I completed a study of UNDEAD volume vs price showing there is some correspondence between the two.
-As of today, UNDEAD's 24-hour volume is ~$220k, so here's what I propose:
+As of today, UNDEAD's trading volume is ~$220k/day, so here's what I propose:

 ## Proposal

 UNDEAD's price can increase on increased 24-hour trading volume.
-A way to increase trading volume is by creating and activating UNDEAD pivot pools on alt-chains (where fees are less than $1/transaction).
+A way to increase trading volume is by creating and activating UNDEAD pivot pools on alt-chains (where transaction fees are less than $1-per).

 If, for example, a $10k AURORA+UNDEAD pivot pool ($5k of AURORA and $5k of UNDEAD) address is established on Aurora virtual chain, a pivot for the day